IRVLUTD/isaac_sim_grasping/README.md

 [[paper](https://arxiv.org/pdf/2403.09841.pdf)] [[video](https://www.youtube.com/watch?v=pm1K6wbc830)] [[arXiv](https://arxiv.org/abs/2403.09841)] [[project site](https://irvlutd.github.io/MultiGripperGrasp)] [[dataset folder](https://utdallas.box.com/v/multi-gripper-grasp-data)]

-### Citing MulitGripperGrasp Toolkit

-Please cite MulitGripperGrasp Toolkit if it helps your research:
+If the MultiGripperGrasp Toolkit has been useful for your research, we'd really appreciate if you could cite it as it will help our ongoing work.

     @misc{casas2024multigrippergraspdatasetroboticgrasping,
       title={MultiGripperGrasp: A Dataset for Robotic Grasping from Parallel Jaw Grippers to Dexterous Hands},